 Marrakesh Marrakesh-safi, Morocco Travel Guide

-These sites define Marrakech and offer thorough insights into its history and culture.
+These sites define Marrakech and offer thorough a look into its history and culture.

-Go in the early morning or late afternoon for fewer crowds and better light for photography.
+Go at the break of dawn or late afternoon for fewer crowds and better light for photography.
 Be mindful of local customs, notably around religious sites and performers in Jemaa el-Fna.

 Consider a guided tour for historical understanding and local context.